Ham Radio Exam Study Tips

-Over the years I've helped thousands of students get ham radio licenses and upgrades.
+Over the years I've helped tens of thousands of students get ham radio licenses and upgrades.
 Here are some things I've learned along the way.

 Tip #1: It's easier than you think